ATOMScience-org/AMPL/atomsci/ddm/examples/data_curation/MultiplesourceCurn/DB/README.md

-Download and place data downloaded from a single/multiple sources (ex., ChEMBL)
+Place here the downloaded data from a single/multiple sources (ex., ChEMBL)